damianhakert/damianhakert.github.io/source/posts/2016-06-09-continuous-delivery-with-gitlab-and-convox.html.md

 The best Continuous Delivery workflow offers a way to `git push` code and automatically deploy it to resilient cloud infrastructure.

-GitLab is an open-source tool for managing source code collaboratively.
-It helps your team write great code and conduct code reviews, and coordinates how your team tests and deploys code together.

-Convox is an open-source tool for deploying, managing, and monitoring applications in cloud infrastructure.
-It increases the productivity of your developers, reduces your infrastructure spend, and ensures that your architecture is resilient, consistent, and compliant.

-These two services together represent a modern open-source based Continuous Delivery platform.
-By using Convox and GitLab together your team can:
+Convox and GitLab together represent a modern open-source based Continuous Delivery solution.
+With both of them your team can:

 * Set up a private deployment cloud in minutes with `convox install`